MLS Schedule Change: STM Info and FAQs

 As a club, we generally believe this is a positive change—for the league, for our club, for our fans, partners, and Season Ticket Members.
 That doesn’t mean there won’t be challenges along the way.
 But we think it’s a net positive, and we hope you do, too.

 None of our core commitments as a club are in any way impacted by this change.
 We’re just as committed to winning a trophy as we ever have been.
 We’re just as committed to delivering an incredible fan experience at Allianz Field.
 We’re just as committed to providing a great value to our Season Ticket Members.
-And whether the season starts in February or July or the middle of December, we will always be committed to the core values that make us who we are.
+And whether the season starts in February or July, we will always be committed to the core values that make us who we are.

 3. We're happy to chat

-If you have additional questions or concerns, please feel free to reach out to your service rep. They won’t necessarily have a bunch of additional information that isn’t listed in our public materials.
-But they’re always happy to talk, explain things in greater detail, and to listen to your feedback.
+If you have additional questions or concerns, please feel free to reach out to your service rep. They’re always happy to walk you through the details, explain what this means for your membership, and to listen to your feedback.

 What do I do now?

-Sit back, relax, enjoy the rest of the 2025 playoff run.
-Enjoy the entire 2026 season.
-And stay tuned for additional details to come out over the coming months, as we prepare for what should be a very exciting moment for Major League Soccer and Minnesota United.
+For now, you can simply sit back and enjoy the 2026 season, while keeping an eye out for additional details we expect to be released over the coming months, as we prepare for what should be an exciting inflection point for Major League Soccer and Minnesota United.

 Contact Us